schmoelder/diss/doc/06_operating_modes/batch_elution/02_soo_standard_auto.md

 ```

 {numref}`batch-elution_auto-cycle_soo_kpi` summarizes the results.
-The required purity is nearly met, with the remaining discrepancy caused by the fractionation optimizer's tolerances which could be tightened at the expense of computational speed.
+The required purity is nearly met, with the remaining discrepancy caused by the fractionation optimizer's tolerances.
+These tolerances could in theory be tightened, but at the cost of computational speed.
 Overall recovery decreases due to the larger waste fraction, as shown in {numref}`batch-elution_auto-cycle_soo_fig_chrom`.
-The chromatogram reveals both the characteristic "overshoot" of a competitive nonlinear binding model and the incomplete separation of components due to dispersive effects, contributing to the larger waste fraction as compared to the idealized study.
+The chromatogram reveals both the characteristic "overshoot" of competitive nonlinear binding and incomplete separation from dispersive effects.
+Unlike the idealized linear case, these physical phenomena create broader overlap regions that must be discarded as waste.

 ```{code-cell} ipython3
 ---